 | Causal ML | grf::causal_forest |

-Shift effect varies by machine group; some machines benefit much more |
+Shift effect varies by machine group; some machine types have a much larger First Shift risk premium |

-| Targeting | CATE ranking | CATE-ranked allocation front-loads value; at constrained budgets, the ranking matters more than the quantity |
+| Targeting | CATE ranking | CATE-ranked intervention on First Shift machines front-loads value; at constrained budgets, the ranking matters more than the quantity |

 p. bhogale